-However, you CAN reduce the number of bugs in your code by working carefully.
+While debugging is an unavoidable part of programming, you can reduce the number of bugs you encounter by working carefully.

 This is probably the best piece of advice for programmers at every level.
 It can be tempting to sit down and write an entire program all at once.
 However, this leaves a large number of possibilities when the program does not work.
 The errors could be hiding anywhere in the code.
 The more code, the more possibilities exist.
 Where to start?
 How to figure out what went wrong?

-Regularly running your code is quick and easy, and doing so gives you immediate feedback about how well the code runs.
+Regularly running your code is quick and easy, and doing so gives you immediate feedback about how the code will run.

-Once you have a small part of your program working, the next step is to figure out a new small thing to add to it.
+Once you have a small part of your program working, the next step is to figure out something small to add to it.
 If you keep adding small pieces to the program, one at a time, it is much easier to figure out what went wrong.
-Any error that occurs was almost certainly introduced by the last line or two of code you added.
+Any error that occurs was almost certainly introduced by the last line or two of code that was added.
 Less new code makes it easier to locate the problem.

 Get something working and keep it working.